SonnyZ789123/computational-geometry-algorithms-visualizer/README.md

 A branch represents an issue.
 With the issue comes some additional information and guidelines.

+When you decide to contribute to an issue, you make a new branch with the name "feature/<#ticketnr>-\<abvoftitle\>".
+So image there is an issue with the title "Convex Hull - Andrew's Algorithm implementation #1", this case the ticketnr is #1 so the branch name will be "feature/#1-convex-hull-andrew".
+You also assign yourself to the issue so others know you're already working on it.

 # File structure

 All the code is in the /src folder, all the config files are in the root folder of the project.